Noelwiz/ShipGeneratorDisocrdBot/README.md

 # ShipGeneratorDisocrdBot
 This is a ship generator for a friend!
+Hi!